 Guided by the Charter of the United Nations, General Assembly resolutions 60/251 of 15 March 2006 and 65/281 of 17 June 2011, and Human Rights Council resolutions 5/1 and 5/2 of 18 June 2007, on institution-building of the Council and on the code of conduct for special procedure mandate holders of the Council, respectively, and 16/21 of 25 March 2011, on the review of the work and functioning of the Council,

-Welcoming the ongoing implementation of the measures outlined in President’s statements PRST OS/12/1 of 3 December 2018 and PRST OS/13/1 of 6 December 2019 and their impact on addressing the financial and time constraints related to its workload,
+Welcoming the ongoing implementation of the measures outlined in President’s statements PRST OS/12/1 of 3 December 2018, PRST OS/13/1 of 6 December 2019 and PRST OS/14/1 of 7 December 2020, and their impact on addressing the financial and time constraints related to its workload,

-Recognizing the additional challenges for the efficient conduct of the Human Rights Council’s work, including the restrictions imposed to combat the spread of the coronavirus disease (COVID-19), and the effects of the United Nations liquidity crisis,
+Recognizing the additional challenges for the efficient conduct of the Human Rights Council’s work, including the restrictions imposed to combat the spread of the coronavirus disease (COVID-19), the ongoing effects of the United Nations liquidity crisis and the impact of the renovation of the Palais des Nations pursuant to the Strategic Heritage Plan,

-1. Decides to extend the measures contained in President’s statement PRST OS/13/1 for one year, and requests the President of the Human Rights Council to organize an informal stocktaking meeting to assess the impact of their implementation after its forty-eighth session and before the organizational session to be held in December 2021;
+1. Decides to extend the measures contained in President’s statement PRST OS/13/1 for one additional year, and requests the President of the Human Rights Council to organize an informal stocktaking meeting to assess the impact of their implementation after its fifty-first session and before the organizational session to be held in December 2022;

 2. Further decides to remain actively seized of the matter.”